jakemcc/jakemccrary.com/source/blog/2025-08-17-humans-ask-computers-propose-humans-decide.markdown

 This feels like Vinge's ziphead-supported computer but we've replaced infected humans with AI models[^2].

-[^2]: How much longer until the non-infected humans are also replaced.
+[^2]: How much longer until the non-infected humans are also replaced?
 Hopefully we're able to avoid a future dystopia.